itsabubakarshf/itsabubakarshf/README.md

 ## About

 I'm AbubakarShf, a driven and self-taught Full Stack web engineer hailing from Pakistan.
-I am currently a third-year undergraduate student at National Textile University, but my aspirations reach far beyond the classroom.
+I am CS graduate from National Textile University.
 I am a Senior FullStack Web Engineer at [WoitSolutions](https://woitsolutions.com/), where I am constantly pushing the boundaries of my skills and expanding my knowledge in the ever-evolving world of web development.
 <br>
 <br>
 My expertise extends beyond just web development, as I am also well-versed in backend development, DevOps, and frontend development.